Hendy/umbraco-look/README.md

 		// ('not' always takes priority, any query contradictions will return an empty result with message) NotTags = TagQuery.MakeTags("colour:black"),

-		GetFacets = new string[] { "colour", "size" } // return facet counts for all tags in the colour and size groups },
+		// request facet counts for all tags in the following groups GetFacets = new string[] { "colour", "size", "shape" }
+	},

 	LocationQuery = new LocationQuery() {